wulms/bidsconvertr/docs/_sources/md_files/usage_notes_user_settings.md.txt

 | ses-01/sub-0001            | session/subject |

-Select the option according to your data, which is shown in the terminal.
+Choose the option that best fits your data, as displayed in the terminal.

 ## Were subject-ID’s and session-ID’s extracted correctly?

-The terminal shows a table with a “subject” and a “session” column.
-Are these looking valid?
+A table with the columns "subject" and "session" is displayed on the terminal.
+Do they appear to be valid?

 | Option to select | What happens?                  |
 |------------------|--------------------------------|